-How To: Turn a Microwave Oven Transformer into a High Amperage Metal Melter!
+How to Turn a Microwave Oven Transformer into a High Amperage Metal Melter!

 In this project, you'll learn step by step how to modify a microwave oven transformer into a high-current device that can pump out 800 amps of electrical current, which is enough amperage to melt metal.